 Blackpool

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Blackpool local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Blackpool is one of Britain’s most famous seaside resorts, located on the Lancashire coast along the Irish Sea.
+Overview ⁞ Blackpool is one of Britain’s most famous seaside resorts, located on the Lancashire coast along the Irish Sea.
 The town is iconic for Blackpool Tower, the Pleasure Beach amusement park, the Golden Mile, and the world-famous Illuminations.
 Its long sandy beach is backed by piers, arcades, and theatres, while the trams along the promenade add to its character.
 Beyond the seafront, Blackpool Zoo and Stanley Park provide leisure and green spaces.
 The resort atmosphere, entertainment venues, and sweeping coastline define Blackpool’s identity.

+Who governs Blackpool?
 The local government for this district is: Blackpool Council (Unitary Authority).

 Constituencies in Blackpool